converspace/otxt/README.md

 * When SecureEndpoint receives otxt requests, it sends a notification to Alice's notification callback URL.
 * Alice connects to SecureEndpoint over HTTPS using creds given to her by SecureEndpoint and retrieves her otxt requests.

-## TODO
-* unsolicited mentions.
-    * these will be missing the hash param.
-Receivers must check that they are present in either to or cc and simply visit the post url and verify that its contents are the same and that the from url is a substr of the post url?
-* profiles (including followers)
-    * Should just pick up micoformats from alice.host.
-There should be a simple notification to all followers on profile change.
-    * GETing a users otxt-endpoint could return link rels for canonical url for user, following, followers, profile, posts, post template.
-* Repost

-## Syntax

-* 256 characters
-* No new lines allowed.
-* Links:
-    * compose: `This is how you [link](http://example.com)`
-    * display: `This is how you <a href="http://example.com">link</a>`
-    * characters counted: `This is how you link`
-* To (visible only to @user?):
-    * compose: `@[John](http://john.example.com) How are you?`
-    * display: `How are you?`
-    * characters counted: `How are you?`
-* Hashtags: A distributed system cannot implement hashtags like twitter does.
-The link syntax allows clients/apps to link to a hashtag search engine of their choice.